 The Olam Farmer Information System (OFIS) is being used extensively by our cocoa business.
 As of Q2 2017 we have registered more than 93,303 farmers with 244,165 hectares covered.
 OFIS provides greater traceability and transparency for our sustainability partners and customers, allowing for direct access to farmer and origination information.
 Learn more about OFIS here.

-Our sustainability programmes started in 2003/04 in Indonesia through a joint project with The Blommer Chocolate Co., with whom we now have a joint venture, GrowCocoa that formalises our shared cocoa sustainability vision.
-Olam is also a founding member of CocoaAction, which aims to align the sustainability programmes of the 10 leading cocoa and confectionery companies.
+Our first Olam Cocoa sustainability initiative started in Indonesia in 2003/2004 through a joint venture project with The Blommer Chocolate Co., with whom we created GrowCocoa, which formalises our shared cocoa sustainability vision.
+Our programmes have since grown to span Africa, Asia and South America, supplying traceable, certified and sustainable cocoa beans and semi-finished cocoa products to the global cocoa and chocolate industries.
+We are also a founding member of CocoaAction, which aims to align the sustainability programmes of the world’s leading cocoa and confectionery companies.

 In 2011, we created the world’s first climate-smart verified cocoa in partnership with Rainforest Alliance in Ghana.
 Climate-smart land-use practices aim to stop deforestation, protect and improve the existing ecosystem and reduce greenhouse gases.
 Read more in this case study by Landscapes for People, Food and Nature and in this post by Rainforest Alliance manager Martin Noponen.